121 products

 Held on the First Friday of every month from 5-7pm!

 Join us on the First Friday evening of every month for a FREE community gathering of stitches.
-We’ll keep the doors open from 5-7pm for community stitching time paired with refreshments, raffles, and discounts on select items.
+We’ll keep the doors open from 5-7pm for community stitching time paired with refreshments, raffles, after-hours shopping, and good fun!

-Bring Your Own Cup (BYOC) if possible please.
+Bring Your Own Cup (BYOC) if possible please as we work to reduce our footprint.
 Space is limited in our small shop and seating is available on a first come, first served basis.
 We can't wait to welcome you, your project and your great big smile!

 Join our all-star knitting instructor, Dedra, as she walks you through every detail of making your very own sweater.
 At the end of this class, you'll have a very cute, very sporty pullover that you'll proudly wear everywhere!
 Class meets five times over the course of seven weeks to knit Varsity Sweater by Lamb & Kid Designs.